Same-sex marriage in American Samoa: Legal history

-Background and customary recognition
+Background

 The American Samoa Code does not specify the sex of the parties to a marriage, but refers to the age of "the male" and "the female".
 It prescribes the use of a form in which the parties identify the parents to whom they are related as "son" or "daughter".
 In 2003, Representative Sua Carl Schuster introduced legislation to the American Samoa Fono to ban same-sex marriage.
 The measure was proposed a few years after the federal Defense of Marriage Act (DOMA; Tulāfono o le Puipuiga o Faʻaipoipoga) was passed by the United States Congress and signed into law by President Bill Clinton.
 Schuster said he hoped to establish the territory's position clearly in order to avoid lawsuits like those in the mainland United States.
 Many supporters of the bill cited their Christian faith as their reason for supporting the proposal.
 The Senate defeated the measure in March 2003 when it opted to table the bill without taking any action, following testimony from Attorney General Fiti A. Sunia that "if it's not broken, don't fix it."